 The results of the 2012 RNA Base Case studies show that the LOLE for the NYCA does not exceed 0.1 until the year 2020 and the LOLE continues to increase through 2022.
 The LOLE results for the entire 10-year RNA Base Case are presented in Table 4-6.
-As noted below that table, all results are rounded to two decimal places.
-Study results of less than 0.001 are represented by a single zero, rather than 0.000.
+All results are rounded to two decimal places.